yegor256/blog/_drafts/auth.md

 Set-Cookie: user=b1ccafd92c568515100f5c4d104671003cfa39
 {% endhighlight %}

-This is not best encryption mechanism, for a proper encryption it's better to use something stronger, like [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard).
+This is not the best encryption mechanism, though; for proper encryption, it's better to use something stronger like [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard).

-Sounds good, but what if someone hijacks the traffic between the server and the browser and gets ahold of a properly encrypted email cookie?
-In this case, this person will able to use the same cookie for authentication, even without knowing its content.
-The server will trust this information and will let the person to enter my account.
+This all sounds good, but what if someone hijacks the traffic between the server and the browser and gets a hold of a properly encrypted email cookie?
+In this case, the thief would be able to use the same cookie for authentication even without knowing its content.
+The server would trust the information and let the person into my account.
 This type of attack is called [man-in-the-middle](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) (MITM).
-To prevent this from happening we should use HTTPS and inform the browser that the cookie is sensitive and should never be returned to the server without SSL encryption.
-It's done by an extra flag at `Set-Cookie` header:
+To prevent this from happening, we should use HTTPS and inform the browser that the cookie is sensitive and should never be returned to the server without SSL encryption.
+That's done by an extra flag in the `Set-Cookie` header:

 {% highlight text %}
 HTTP/1.1 303 See Other